hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Bel.
 Do you to J----------'s Well as usual go?
 >
-> And are you still with Mr. H. in Co?
+> And are you still with Mister H. in Co?
 >
-> Chassee.
-Sacre Dieu =!
+> Chassée.
+Sacre Dieu!
 I have cut the Tonsor long ago;
 >
 > Nor have I lately danced at J----------'s W----------ll
 >